 But, that’s not the only thing you need to do to become an entrepreneur.
 While each entrepreneur is the owner of a small business, not each owner is an entrepreneur.

-We see entrepreneurs as individuals who have a knack for spotting opportunities.
-People who have turned these opportunities into profitable businesses.
+We see entrepreneurs as individuals who have a knack of spotting opportunities.
+People who can turn these opportunities into profitable businesses.

 Tip 1: Take Your Stand